Emergency Eye Care Outreach Mission (2011)

 The purpose of these outreach missions is to address the prevalence of eye disease and blindness in Chad—a country with one of the highest rates of blindness and low vision in the world.
 People in Chad, particularly those living in refugee camps, are vulnerable to blindness and eye diseases due to a number of factors, including ongoing political instability, poor living conditions, limited access to clean water and sanitation, and the absence or lack of qualified ophthalmologists.
 Eye disease is reported as one of the main causes of morbidity among the refugee population, despite the fact that many cases are treatable with proper medical attention.

 Conflicts in neighboring Darfur in Sudan and the Central African Republic have resulted in Chad hosting hundreds of thousands of refugees.
-According to the UNHCR, there are currently close to 338,500 refugees from Darfur and the Central African Republic in the southern and eastern parts of Chad.
+According to the UNHCR, there were currently close to 338,500 refugees from Darfur and the Central African Republic in the southern and eastern parts of Chad.
 Furthermore, inter-ethnic conflicts between Chadian communities along the Chad/Sudan border have forced thousands of people to relocate to other parts of the country.
 The growing number of refugees and IDPs in Chad places additional strains on already limited local resources, such as health care and clean water, making the need to address the prevalence of eye disease and blindness increasingly important.

 Due to an extremely high demand and need amongst the target population, the target of 1,600 consultations was substantially surpassed.
 As a result 3,007 people had their eyes medically checked and received the appropriate medical attention whether this was drugs, surgery, non prescription medication, prescription glasses or a combination of these.
 In total, 3,944 individuals directly benefited and about 15,776 indirectly benefited.